TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Benchmark

-\hky{\textit{Hal} represents the percentage of responses containing hallucinations, defined as}
+\textit{Hal} represents the percentage of responses containing hallucinations, defined as

-\hky{To account for false positives, which are often driven by hallucinations and can severely impact precision, we follow the THRONE~\cite{kaul2024throne} framework by weighting precision twice as important as recall in the \textit{$F^{\beta}$-score}, formulated as:}
+To account for false positives, which are often driven by hallucinations and can severely impact precision, we follow THRONE~\cite{kaul2024throne} and weight precision twice as important as recall, resulting in the \textit{$F^{\beta}$-score}.
+It can be formulated as: